EclipseFdn/openpass.eclipse.org/content/architecture/_index.md

 The simulation framework is a standalone executable (to be precise, two of them).
 It consists of:

-- the simulation core (master and slave),
+- the simulation (simulation manager and simulation core),
 - the core modules
 - and the agent components.

-The core is a mostly generic assembly of data I/O routines, scheduler and a collection of interfaces.
-The master executable is meant to only collect and organize input data.
-The slave executable is the one performing the actual simulation.
-A master can, if configured so, start several experiments simultaneously by triggering several slaves.
+The simulation is a mostly generic assembly of data I/O routines, scheduler and a collection of interfaces.
+The simulation manager is meant to only collect and organize input data.
+The simulation core is the one performing the actual simulation.
+A simulation manager can, if configured so, start several experiments simultaneously by triggering several simulation cores.

-The core modules and agent components belong to the slave application.
-Both communicate with the slave via interfaces and bound dynamically at runtime.
+The core modules and agent components belong to the simulation core application.
+Both communicate with the simulation core via interfaces and bound dynamically at runtime.

 {{< figure class="padding-30 margin-right-50 margin-left-50" src="/architecture/core-module-diagram.jpg" alt="Core module diagram" >}}

-Core modules are all singletons and used by the slave and/or agent components.
+Core modules are all singletons and used by the simulation core and/or agent components.
 These are necessary for every simulation to run and cover basic needs like e.g.:

 - contain world representation
 - initiate agents within the world